Native American Tradition Of A Vision Quest – How To Enter The Spiritual World

 When a boy is young, he must try to understand his purpose in life.
 Therefore, he must experience a vision quest.

 The boy would not know what his role in the tribe; much less his life would be if he were to have an unsuccessful vision quest.
-Not everyone gets a vision quest the first time that they go for a vision.
+Not everyone gets a vision quest the first time they go for a vision.
 Some people can take two to three times before they get their first vision.
-But once you do have a successful quest, you have your strength for life.
+But once you have a successful quest, you have your strength for life.

 Among Native Americans, a vision quest is a rite of passage, the most important event in one’s life.
 It means a person leaves one group to enter another and involves a significant change of status in society.